 Traditional Orthodontic Training

 Most dentists, and even orthodontists were trained to remove premolars when a patient’s teeth are crowded.
 Once extracted, space is created that can be used to minimize crowding of other teeth.
 While this may seem to make sense, for every action, there’s a reaction, and when it comes to tooth extraction, the results are often negative.
 Unfortunately, the negatives aren’t always thoroughly explained to patients or their parents.
-That’s what E&S Orthodontics, Your Phoenix Orthodontist, Friday Focus is all about – detailing your options and potential results.
+That’s what E&S Orthodontics, Your Orthodontist in Phoenix, Friday Focus is all about – detailing your options and potential results.

 Adult Braces Options Minimize the Risk of Teeth Extraction